HomeSite Map

 As to whether Paul was involved in the writing at all, there is some disparity.
 John stated in the 1972 Hit Parader magazine that he was the composer of the song while, as mentioned above, he told Playboy in 1980 that he wrote “the whole damn thing.”
 Paul states in his book “Many Years From Now” that “it was really an anti-John song, written by John,” as if he had nothing to do with it at all.
 However, Paul was also quoted as saying “I maybe helped him with a word here or there, but he’d already got most of it.”

-Also, when illustrating the songwriting dynamic between him and John, he gave this as an illustration: “Nobody ever had any notes written down; we just used to sing a tune and it would come out good.
+Also, when illustrating the songwriting dynamic between him and John, Paul gave this as an illustration: “Nobody ever had any notes written down; we just used to sing a tune and it would come out good.
 Part of the secret collaboration was that we liked each other.
 We liked singing at each other.
 He’d sing something and I’d say, ‘Yeah,’ and trade off on that.
 He’d say, ‘Nowhere land,’ and I’d say, ‘For nobody.’
 It was a two-way thing.”
 Whether this was just an illustration or an actual recollection of this particular song being written is hard to say and left for our interpretation.

 As to the time of writing, it can easily be estimated to have been written sometime in September or early October of 1965.
 They had just ended their second American tour on August 31st and were to spend until October 12th, their next scheduled recording session, recuperating and writing material for what became the “Rubber Soul” album.